Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Models and methods

+Here $k$ determines the amount of heterogeneity, with smaller $k$ indicating less heterogeneity and $k=0$ indicating no heterogeneity.
+Under these priors the probability of effects differing in sign depends only on $k$ and not on $\bar b$,

+where $\Phi$ is the cumulative distribution function of a standard normal distribution.
+For example, when $k=1/2$, (\ref{eqnprobsamesign}) is approximately 2.3\%.

-We refer to these alternative priors as ``Curved Exponential Family Normal" (CEFN) priors, because they involve a functional relationship between the mean and variance.
+We call these priors ``Curved Exponential Family Normal'' (CEFN) priors, reflecting their functional relationship between the mean and variance.

-\subsection{Bayes Factors for Testing the Global Null Hypothesis}
+\subsection{Bayes factors for testing the global null hypothesis}

-We now consider computing Bayes Factors for testing the ``global'' null hypothesis that the phenotype is not associated with the target SNP in any of the subgroups, versus the alternative hypotheses outlined above.
-We focus primarily on the simplest ES model, and give details for the EE model, and modifications for the CEFN models, in appendices.
+For simplicity we focus on calculations for the ES model; details for EE, and modifications for CEFN, are given in the appendices [supplementary material \citet{suppA}].

-Recall that the ES model is indexed by two parameters, $\phi$ and $\omega$.
-Within this model, the global null hypothesis, which is most naturally written as $\beta_s \equiv 0$ for all $s$, can also be written as
+The ES model has two hyperparameters, $\phi$ and $\omega$.
+The global null hypothesis, which is most naturally written as $\beta _s \equiv0$ for all $s$, can also be written as

-To compare the support in the data for this null hypothesis with the support for a particular alternative ES model specified by parameters $(\phi , \omega)$, we use the Bayes Factor:
+The support in the data for a particular alternative model, specified by hyperparameters $(\phi, \omega)$, vs $H_0$, is given by the Bayes Factor (BF):

-This Bayes Factor also depends on the hyper-parameters $v_s, l_s $ and $m_s$; however, because these hyper-parameters are common to both the null and alternative hypotheses, the value of the Bayes Factor is not especially sensitive to the values chosen.
-As noted above we take the limits

-Each value of $(\omega,\phi)$ corresponds to a particular alternative model, with $\omega$ controlling the typical average effect size, and $\phi$ controlling the degree of heterogeneity among subgroups (or in a re-parametrization, $\omega^2 + \phi^2$ controls the expected marginal effect size in each subgroup and $\phi/\omega$ controls the degree of heterogeneity).
-There may be reasonable uncertainty about appropriate values for $\phi$ and $\omega$ due to the unknown mechanisms that cause heterogeneity.
-One simple way to allow for this is to specify a (discrete) prior distribution on a set of plausible values $\{ (\phi^{(i)}, \omega^{(i)}) : i=1,\dots,M\}$.
-We give a specific choice of such prior in the applications below.
-If $\pi_i$ denotes the prior weight on $(\phi^{(i)}, \omega^{(i)})$ then the resulting Bayes Factor against $H_0$ is the weighted average of the individual BFs:
+Each value of $(\omega,\phi)$ corresponds to a particular alternative model, with $\omega$ controlling the typical average effect size, and $\phi$ controlling the degree of heterogeneity among subgroups (or in a reparametrization, $\omega^2 + \phi^2$ controls the expected marginal effect size in each subgroup and $\phi/\omega$ controls the degree of heterogeneity).
+To allow for uncertainty about appropriate values for $\phi$ and $\omega$, we use a (discrete) prior distribution on a set of plausible values $\{ (\phi^{(i)}, \omega ^{(i)})\dvtx i=1,\ldots,M\}$ (see applications for details).
+(This induces a prior on the effects that is a mixture of multivariate normals.)
+A discrete prior is more flexible than fixing $\phi,\omega$ to specific values, while maintaining computational convenience.
+Indeed, if $\pi_i$ denotes the prior weight on $(\phi^{(i)}, \omega ^{(i)})$, then the resulting BF against $H_0$ is the weighted average of the individual BFs: